 Currently supported courses have been identified based on the historical rates of D, F, & W’s in the class.
 These courses have proven to be difficult in the past and the AIM Team has worked with the departments to identify the most appropriate placement of SI.

 Please note that participation in SI study sessions is limited to students enrolled in the supported course section.
 All students enrolled in a supported section are welcome and encouraged to participate in weekly sessions for their section.
-We also encourage students to take advantage of the many other resources available to them, such as their professor’s office hours, department tutoring centers, the Bates and Sol Study Centers, and Academic Coaching within the Academic Support Center.
+We also encourage students to take advantage of the many other resources available to them, such as their professor’s office hours, department tutoring centers, the Bates and Sol Study Centers, and Academic Coaching within the Academic Success Center.